adalessa/laravel.nvim/README.md

 # Laravel.nvim

-Currently in Alpha state.
-Any collaboration, issue reported is appreciated.

 Plugin for Neovim to enhance the development experience of Laravel projects

-Quick executing of artisan commands
+Quick executing of artisan commands, list and navigate to routes.
+Information about the routes.

-# Requirements
-Treesitter, LSP Server (I recommend phpactor)
+Robust API to allow you to run any command in the way that you need.

 # Preview
 ![](./images/telescope_commands.png)
 ![](./images/telescope_routes.png)
 ![](./images/route_info.png)

+# Requirements
+Treesitter, LSP Server (I recommend phpactor)

 # Installation
 Lazy